shaikabdulq/AWS-Projects/s3_select_csv/README.md

-# Python S3 CSV Data Analysis Project
+# S3 CSV Data Retriever

 ## Overview
 This project involves a Python script that interacts with an AWS S3 bucket to process data from a CSV file.
 The CSV file is stored in the S3 bucket and the script uses the `boto3` library to query and handle the data.